DrBronn/CTOR-H2AI/README.md

-# CTOR‑H2AI — Official Human‑vs‑AI Training and Gameplay Platform

-CTOR‑H2AI is the official CTOR platform for human‑versus‑AI gameplay.
-This repository provides the foundational engine, AI integration interfaces, and used for player education, research, and future commercial applications, including mobile CTOR products.

 ## Development Background

-The game logic was written in HTML, CSS, and JavaScript and tested locally by the author and upload to oficial web site CTOR GAME Inc. https://ctorgame.com/ai
+The initial Human‑vs‑AI prototype was implemented in HTML, CSS, and JavaScript, tested locally by the author, and later uploaded to the official CTOR GAME Inc. website: https://ctorgame.com/ai.

-The initial AI‑ready version supports the three core CTOR operations:
+The first AI‑ready version supported three core CTOR operations:

-For gamer:
+### For the human player:

-**Put** — placing a two new chips
+- **Put** — placing two new chips
-**Move** — moving an two existing chips
+- **Move** — moving two existing chips
-**Replace** — replacing two own chips to one own chip
+- **Replace** — replacing two own chips with one own chip

-For AI Agent (in first version):
+### For the AI agent (first version):
-**Put** - placing a two new chips
+- **Put** — placing two new chips

-The limitations of a single-operation AI bot are related to the complexity of creating a truly playable bot.
-As the project develops, we plan to use more powerful AI algorithms, such as:
+The limitation to a single AI operation reflects the complexity of building a fully playable AI opponent.
+As the project evolves, more advanced AI techniques will be introduced, including:

-Strong Player Heuristics
+- Strong player heuristics
-Minimax Method
+- Minimax search
-Monte Carlo Method
+- Monte Carlo methods
-Learning by Examples
-Self-Learning Based on Neural Networks
+- Learning from examples
+- Self‑learning based on neural networks

 ## Purpose